-After moving to Henderson, Nevada, I recently posted a brief history of Las Vegas.
-It seems only natural that I write a follow up on the origin of gambling in the Old West.
+After moving to Henderson, Nevada, it seems only natural that I write about the origin of gambling in the Old West.

 Allow me to begin by saying that as a little girl, I loved to watch TV westerns with my dad.
 One of our favorites was a show called Maverick.
 The Maverick bothers, Bret (actor, James Garner who was my favorite) and Bart (actor, Jack Kelly) were cardsharps who played poker on Mississippi riverboats and throughout the American Old West.
 Getting in and out of life-threatening trouble, often with comedic effect, they always won out, good over evil.
 Granted the program was embellished with a lot of "Hollywood," but was based on the historical fact that in the mid 1800's on the frontier, the popularity of gambling flourished.